Rhodeswood Reservoir

-Rhodeswood Reservoir is a man-made lake in Longdendale in north Derbyshire.
-It was constructed by John Frederick Bateman between 1849 and June 1855 as part of the Longdendale chain to supply water from the River Etherow to the urban areas of Greater Manchester.
+Rhodeswood Reservoir is a man-made lake in Longdendale in north Derbyshire, England.
+It was constructed by John Frederick Bateman between 1849 and June 1855 as part of the Longdendale Chain of reservoirs to supply water from the River Etherow to the urban areas of Greater Manchester.
 It is third in the chain, and it is from here that the water is extracted to pass through the Mottram Tunnel to Godley for Manchester.

-The Manchester Corporation Waterworks Act 1847 gave permission for the construction of the Woodhead and Arnfield reservoirs; the Manchester Corporation Waterworks Act 1848 allowed the construction of Torside and Rhodeswood Reservoir, and an aqueduct to convey the water to the Arnfield reservoir where it would pass through the Mottram Tunnel to Godley.
+The Manchester Corporation Waterworks Act 1847 (10 & 11 Vict. c. cciii) gave permission for the construction of the Woodhead and Arnfield reservoirs; the Manchester Corporation Waterworks Act 1848 allowed the construction of Torside and Rhodeswood Reservoirs, and an aqueduct to convey the water to the Arnfield reservoir where it would pass through the Mottram Tunnel to Godley.

 During construction, landslips were a problem.
 On the night of 6 February 1852, 30 acre of land beneath the contractors' village of New Yarmouth moved 6 in obliquely to the watercourse.
 Bateman consulted the engineers Robert Stephenson and Isambard Kingdom Brunel.
 Pipes were sunk to draw off the water from the underlying shale.